Khongchai/dynamic_routes/README.md

 ```

-By default, cache data gets cleared alongside the instance of the initiator page, this can be
+By default, cache data gets cleared alongside the instance of the Initiator page, this can be
 overridden directly from the _dispose_ method.

 ```dart